dev-luqman/Dev-Blogs/blogs/Prometheus_service_discovery/README.md

 ```

-### Final - check status again and we should be fine as preview
+### Final - check status again and we should be fine as previous